 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My mom lives alone and has a house in Georgia.
 The steps entering the house are falling apart.
 All of the plumbing is leaking and the AC/heater stopped working.
-The floors are falling in, the windows leak, and one of her toilets won't flush.
-Major home repairs are needed.
-Who can help her in our state?

 There are lots of agencies that provide help with home repairs and most can be found if you Google: free home repairs low income senior and provide your zip code (Georgia is a big state and different services may not be in every county so add your zip code).